Reimagining the Wetlands

 University of Buenos Aires – CONICET

-She is an Independent Researcher at CONICET (National Council for Scientific and Technical Research) and Professor at UBA (University of Buenos Aires).
-She holds a PhD in History and Theory of Arts from UBA; a Master’s degree in Humanities from Carlos III University of Madrid, and a Bachelor’s degree and Teaching degree in Literature (UBA).
-She is also the Director of the postgraduate program in Contemporary Art and Politics in Latin America, Faculty of Philosophy and Letters, UBA and Coordinator of the Study Group on contemporary Theater, politics and society in Latin America, Gino Germani Research Institute, Faculty of Social Sciences, UBA.
+She is an Independent Researcher at CONICET (Consejo Nacional de Investigaciones Científicas y Técnicas), Argentina, and Professor at UBA (University of Buenos Aires), Argentina.
+She holds a PhD in History and Theory of Arts from UBA; a Master’s degree in Humanities from University Carlos III de Madrid, and a Bachelor’s and Teaching degree in Literature from UBA.
+She is Director of the Graduate Program in Contemporary Artistic Practices and Politics in Latin America, Faculty of Philosophy and Letters, UBA and Coordinator of the Study Group on contemporary Theater, politics and society in Latin America, Gino Germani Research Institute, Faculty of Social Sciences, UBA.
 She specializes in the relationships between performance practices, politics, and society in the recent history of Latin America.
 She is the author of “Teatro militante: Radicalización artística y política en los años 70“.
 Among other books, she has edited: “Ciudades performativas: Prácticas artísticas y políticas de (des)memoria en Buenos Aires, Berlín y Madrid“, “Mutis por el foro.
 Artes escénicas y política en tiempos de pandemia“, “Perspectivas políticas de la escena latinoamericana.
 Diálogos en tiempo presente“

 Dr Sofía Astelarra